View/Export Results

 InterceptExpected Y when all Xs are zero (and reference groups)Often not meaningful unless X=0 is meaningful; treat as a baselineInterpreting it as an "average" without context

-Coefficient (B)Expected change in Y per 1-unit change in X, holding others constant"A 1-point increase in agent clarity is associated with +0.25 points in overall satisfaction"Calling it causal when your data are observational
+Coefficient (B)Expected change in Y per 1-unit change in X, holding others constant"Each additional $1,000 in ad spend is associated with $4,400 more in monthly revenue"Calling it causal when your data are observational

 Standard errorUncertainty in the coefficient estimateUse it to form confidence intervals and gauge precisionIgnoring it and focusing only on sign